hrrs01/clical/README.md

 - Add notes to tasks
 - Add tasks to groups (e.g. work, personal, etc.)

+## Upcoming features

+ - ICal integration
+ - Calendar view in your terminal
+ - Calendar events to tasks
+ - Autocomplete and shortcuts for group management when creating notes
+ - Hopefully a method of syncing notes across different machines (with the likes of Syncthing or something similar)

 ## How to use?

-You can run the TUI by executing `todui` anywhere in your terminal.
-To use the CLI, you can start by running `todui --help`:
+You can run the TUI by executing `clical` anywhere in your terminal.
+To use the CLI, you can start by running `clical --help`:

 ```
-$ todui --help
+$ clical --help
 A CLI and TUI for your todos

-Usage: todui <COMMAND>
+Usage: clical <COMMAND>

 Commands:
   ls        Lists all the tasks